 Unless you plan to only maintain the site for a short period of time, you should choose a niche that is not merely a trend or fad that is likely to be short-lived.
 For example, if you are interested in starting a targeted blog on music, consider choosing a topic such as a particular style of music rather than just a single band or artist.
 That way your success will not be so dependent on the status of that band or artist.
 If they loose popularity, you will too.

 You’ll want to find a niche that is current and popular, but look for something that will still be around and equally, if not more, popular in a few years.
 Jumping in to a grow niche can help you to grow along with the niche.
 If you can start to build your site before the competition heats up you’ll be ahead of the game when everyone else is following behind you.

 Available Domain Names

 Once you’ve created and launched your new website you’ll obviously have to do some marketing and probably some networking with others in the niche.
 This can potentially be much easier if there are strong community sites within the niche.
 This would include forums, social media sites, groups, etc. One of the strengths of the web design community is the many valuable community sites that exist.
-I have personally benefited greatly from sites like Design Float, DZone and CSS Globe.
-If you find a niche that has this type of community, you will probably have some important opportunities to market to targeted visitors.
+If you find a niche that has this type of community you will probably have some important opportunities to market to targeted visitors.
 If the niche you are considering is too unique to have other sites, you will have a harder time with marketing since you won’t know where to find potential visitors.

 Tools to Help with Your Research